-Here you will find an array of virtual and in-person career workshops, panels and professional development events for the Fall 2021 and Spring 2022 semesters.
+Here you will find an array of virtual and in-person career workshops, panels and professional development events for the Spring 2022 semester.
 Some of these events are also open to undergraduate students and alumni and will be noted.
 Be sure to check back, as new events, updates and registration links are added throughout the semester.
 Once posted, you can also see and access these events by month by visiting the Student and Career Services Calendar.

 If you have questions or would like a recording of these sessions, please contact career management specialists, Andrea Garrido (email@example.com) (MCRP, MPP/MPAP, MPI students) or Cheryl Egan (firstname.lastname@example.org) (MHA students).

 Visit with the Career Services team (Andrea Garrido and Cheryl Egan) for walk-in advisement or simply to say hello as we end the semester.
 We’ll be in the lobby of our Civic Square building twice in April!
 Refreshments will be served!

 Thursday, April 21 – 11:30 AM – 1:30 PM

 Wednesday, April 27 – 3:30 – 5:00 PM

 CAREER SUPPORT GROUPS

 Join Cheryl Egan, Andrea Garrido, and special guests for five (5) virtual, small group career support sessions offered on select Tuesdays from 12-1 PM from May through July 2022.
 These informal sessions are for recent graduates (and current students seeking internships, if interested) to check in, connect with their fellow students/new alumni and stay accountable with their job search and gain career support.
 You may consult with Cheryl and Andrea about a variety of career-related questions on topics including interviewing, career decision making, salary negotiation, job search strategy, networking, resume/cover letters, LinkedIn, and much more.